rvcnieves/Level200/week4/README.md

 ### README.md <- This file.

-**  If you would like to run the code, make sure to save "projectCN.R" into the "r_code" folder which is located under the project folder "UCI HAR Dataset".
+**  If you would like to run the code, make sure to save "run_analysis.R" into the "r_code" folder which is located under the project folder "UCI HAR Dataset".